 Create a mailing list as soon as you publish your first book.
 Don’t wait – it’s essential.
-I’ve been using aweber for my lists for many years; they’re completely reliable.
 Use whichever list managing service appeals to you, but create your list immediately you publish.

 You can even create a list BEFORE you publish.
 I’ve done this for some of my ghostwriting clients; it’s effective.

 You create a list for one simple reason: if people have bought from you, they’ll buy from you again.
 If you have 200 people on your list, by the time you release book number 5, you’ll make 20 to 50 sales immediately.
-In some categories, those sales are sufficient for Amazon to start promoting you – and you get more sales from that.
+In some categories and genres, those sales are sufficient for Amazon to start promoting you – and you get more sales from that.